 - providing banking services.

 While the progressive tax system and welfare state involve stealing from the rich to give to the poor, the Federal Reserve enables the opposite: stealing from the poor and giving to the rich.
-The “stealing” occurs via inflation — the Fed is constantly creating money out of thin air, which causes the dollar to depreciate dramatically over time.
+The “stealing” occurs via inflation — the Fed constantly creates money out of thin air, which causes the dollar to depreciate over time.
 This robs the poor of their purchasing power, erodes their savings, and makes it harder for them to get ahead.
-The “giving” occurs because bankers and those well-connected are able to access this Fed money before it becomes devalued — taking out cheap loans, placing it into an investment that yields a little more than the Fed’s artificially low-interest rate and pocketing the difference.
-Basically, the poor get poorer and the rich get richer.
-This is a big reason why we have a large wealth disparity gap in the United States.
+The “giving” occurs because bankers and those well-connected can access this Fed money before it becomes devalued — taking out cheap loans, placing it into an investment that yields a little more than the Fed’s artificially low-interest rate, and pocketing the difference.
+The poor get poorer and the rich get richer.
+This is a big reason we have a large wealth disparity gap in the United States.

 Have a look at this chart, which shows inflation since 1775 and how it really took off in 1933.

-Since 1913, the purchasing power of the dollar has decreased by 96%.
-Looking at it another way, it takes roughly $30 to purchase the same amount of goods that $1 did in 1913.
+Since 1913, the dollar's purchasing power has decreased by 96%.
+Looking at it another way, it takes roughly $30 to purchase the same goods that $1 did in 1913.
 (US Inflation Calculator)

 But, it’s not only Libertarians who hate banks!

 Lots of people hate banks, with good reason.